leolani/cltl-template-app/README.md

 ## Applicaton structure

-The application is sturctured as follows:
+The application is structured as follows:

-- Existing components are included as Git submodules in the repository.
-This are
+- **Existing components** are included as Git submodules in the repository.
+These are
-  * [cltl-chat-ui] the graphical user interface for having a chat dialogue
+  * _cltl-chat-ui/_ the graphical user interface for having a chat dialogue,
-  * [cltl-combot] shared code and representations
+  * _cltl-combot/_ shared code and representations,
-  * [cltl-emissor-data] data elements for representing signals in EMISSOR
+  * _cltl-emissor-data/_ recording interaction data in EMISSOR format,
-  * [emissor] storing signals as sequence data in scenarios and temporal containers
+  * _emissor/_ EMISSOR library
-- Requirements of the application are centraly defined in [cltl-requirements]
+- **Requirements** of the application are centraly defined in _cltl-requirements/_
-- Utilities used to build the application are contained in util/
+- **Build utilities** to build the application are contained in _util/_
-- Code specific to the application itself is contained in app/
+- **Application specific code** is contained in _app/_
-  - src/
+  - _src/_ contains additional source code
-  - py-app/
+  - _py-app/_ contains the main Python application
-  - py-app/config
+  - _py-app/config/_ contains configuration for the main application
-  - py-app/storage
+  - _py-app/storage/_ contains stored interaction and application data

-In this setup, all components are run in a single python app, namely *app/py-app/app.py*.
+In this setup, all components are run in a single Python app, namely *app/py-app/app.py*.
 To set up a virtual environment for this application we provide build tooling which creates a virtual environment in *app/venv* that contains all the necessary dependencies by building and installing Python packages for all included components and external dependencies.
 This can be done by running